Butyrate Supplements & Gut Health

 We’ve already looked at a few butyrate benefits in this guide…enough for you to discover that a healthy gut equals a healthy life.
 But here are a few more astounding butyrate health benefits.

-According to several studies, butyrate ulcerative colitis benefits are many.
+According to several studies, this postbiotic when it comes to ulcerative colitis has many benefits.
 Ulcerative colitis is one of two forms of inflammatory bowel disease (IBD).
 The other is Crohn’s disease.

-It occurs when your colon and/or rectum become inflamed, creating sores on the lining of your colon.
+It occurs when the colon and/or rectum become inflamed, creating sores on the lining of your colon.
 It can be extremely painful.

 Symptoms of ulcerative colitis include: